jthegedus/docsify-select/docs/index.md

 - [ ] live theme example
 - [ ] release a v0.1
 - [ ] bugfixes
-- [ ] automatically detect operating system and make selection of OS for all selects with label/id "operating-system"
 - [ ] tests (unit & e2e)
 - [ ] release a v1
 - [ ] custom theme for `docsify-select` docs site